NK221088/Company_time_registration_project/README.md

 You can log in with the following predefined users:
 `huba`, `isak`, `bria`

+Although it might seem confusing, when unfamiliar, you have to double-click on the text label fields that represent that property to edit the properties of Projects or Activities.
+For example, to change the name, you have to double-click the text that says: "Project Name: xxx".

 ---
 ### Running JUnit tests (Whitebox) or Cucumber tests